haruval/private-triage-agent/README.md

 ## security

-Localhost is not a security boundary — any web page open in your browser can try to reach a local port.
+Localhost is not a security boundary: any web page open in your browser can try to reach a local port.
 So every API request needs a per-run token, which the Vite proxy injects so browser JavaScript never sees it, plus strict `Host` and `Origin` checks.
 The browser never receives the anonymization mapping or